-Burger King, Popeye’s strong in Restaurant Brands 3Q
+Smash sandwiches boost Restaurant Brands sales in US

-The Impossible Whopper propelled Burger King to its best third-quarter comparable sales increase in four years, the chain’s owner said Monday.
+Burger King reported its best comparable stores sales increase in the U.S. in four years thanks to brisk sales of Impossible Whopper.

-Restaurant Brands International Inc. reported a 5% increase in same-store sales at Burger King locations in the U.S. during the quarter, crediting the launch of the Impossible Whopper for the improvement.

-Burger King announced in August that it would start selling the plant-based Impossible Whopper nationwide after a successful test run in seven markets.
-It first started selling the soy-based burgers, which are made by Impossible Foods, in April.
+Burger King’s parent company, Restaurant Brands International Inc., began selling the plant-based burger in late summer after a strong response to limited testing.

+The popularity of the burger helped push U.S. same-store sales up 5%.

+The Toronto company also owns the Popeye’s chain of chicken restaurants, which had its own hit sandwich during the quarter.

+On Monday, after numerous restaurants sold out of the popular chicken sandwich over the summer, the chain said it’s bringing the sandwich back to restaurants on Sunday.

-Toronto-based Restaurant Brands also said that Popeye’s had comparable sales growth of more than 10% in the U.S., one of its best quarters in almost two decades.
-The chain offered a limited-time chicken sandwich over the summer and announced Monday the Popeyes Chicken Sandwich will be back on Sunday.
+Popeye’s had comparable sales growth of more than 10% in the U.S., among its best quarters in two decades.

-The strong performances from Burger King and Popeye’s helped offset weakness at Tim Horton’s, which experienced a 1.4% decline in comparable sales.
+The strong performances from Burger King and Popeye’s, however, were not enough to offset a disappointing quarter for another of the Toronto company’s restaurants, Tim Horton’s, which reported a 1.4% decline in comparable sales.

 Restaurant Brands earned $201 million, or 75 cents per share, for the period ended Sept.
 30. That compares with $134 million, or 53 cents per share, a year earlier.